Mukhtiar Singh: Biography

-Mukhtiar Singh was born on 25 October 1943 in village Baltikari, Raya, Mathura, Uttar Pradesh.
+Mukhtiar Singh was born on 25 October 1943 in village Baltikari, Raya, he belongs to a jat family Mathura, Uttar Pradesh.
 He was popularly known as Mukhiya Pahalwan.
 His father Ninua Singh was a farmer while his mother Parmali Devi was a housewife.
 Singh grew up with five brothers.
 At the age of 12 he had a good hold on his sport and was known by people of nearby districts.
 After gaining some potential he started practicing under the guidance of his uncle Amichand Pahalwan.
 He was enrolled in 2nd Jat Regiment, Indian Army in 1963.
 Later he participated in Services wrestling in the lightweight class and became the champion of Eastern Command on his very first appearance.
 But he was firstly recognized in the Indian Army when he fought against international wrestler of Indian Army Pahalwan Uday Chand during services tournament.
 He was awarded with gold medal in the lightweight in the Services championship in 1965.
 He stood first in 1966 in his weight class.
 He was accordingly selected to represent India in the British Empire and Commonwealth Games at Kingston, Jamaica in 1966.
 He won a gold medal defeating all wrestlers in his class there, including the famous Pakistani wrestler M. Hussain and Greig of New Zealand.
 He was obstructed by a knee injury from taking part in the Vth Asian games at Bangkok in 1966.

 Singh was promoted to naib subedar on 15 October 1974, and to subedar on 1 June 1980.
 Promoted to subedar-major on 1 April 1986, he received a promotion to honorary captain in the 1988 Independence Day promotions list.